CNES/sensorsio/README.md

 See [this notebook](https://gitlab.cnes.fr/cesbio/sensorsio/-/blob/master/notebooks/sentinel2.ipynb) for an in depth review of the capabilties with ```Sentinel2``` class.

+### Pleiades (PHRTiling format)

+For **Pleiades** Products calibrated by [[PHRTiling][https://gitlab.cnes.fr/cesbio/phrtiling]), it offers:
+*  Convenient attributes like day of year or sensor id
+*  Selective read of desired XS bands
+*  On-the-fly projection to a different Coordinates Reference System while reading
+*  Image and geographical spatial subsetting

+See [this notebook]((https://gitlab.cnes.fr/cesbio/sensorsio/-/blob/master/notebooks/venus.ipynb) for an illustration of the capabilities of the ```Pleiades``` class.

 ### Venus L2A (Theia)

 For **Venus L2A** products from Theia, it offers: